Homemade Golden Syrup

 This homemade golden syrup is rich, buttery, thick and hits all the right spots.
 If you've discovered a recipe that calls for the use of this British baking ingredient and you don't have it at hand, you can easily make it on your own.

 Recently, I've been trying a lot of sweet condiments and sauces.
-From my all time favorite homemade date sugar and whipped honey to my newest olive oil caramel sauce and pistachio cream, there's a lot for you to choose from if you have a sweet tooth and want to try something interesting to jazz up your favorite foods.
+From my all time favorite homemade date sugar to my newest olive oil caramel sauce and pistachio cream, there's a lot for you to choose from if you have a sweet tooth and want to try something interesting to jazz up your favorite foods.

 And this time, I wanted to take things a step further and make this sweet, sticky and delicious concoction.